 Unless you are willing to have other people’s blogs on your site, don’t even think about doing the approach to get your stuff on theirs.
 It is super easy to spot the people who only give a damn about their own SEO and their own profile because they don’t open themselves up for sharing the love.
 Smart, seasoned bloggers won’t have a bar of it.

-You want access to my blog, share the love and let me join in as well.
+If you want access to guest blog on my website, share the love and let me join in as well.

 How to succeed at guest blogging on blogs about social media and beyond

 If you want to guest blog for someone, you need to demonstrate a couple of key points in order to succeed:

 - You understand and respect the blog you are pitching to

 - You are blogging consistently on your own website, LinkedIn profile, Facebook or blog